tiffanymonroe/wdi-remote-gizmo/projects/final_projects/README.md

 - Suggested to be created with HTML, CSS, and Javascript
 - No templates are permitted.
 Frameworks like Bootstrap, Materialize, Bourbon, etc. are okay, but templates like WordPress, Hugo, Wix, Weebly, Squarespace etc. are **not** okay.
 If you aren't sure about it, ask an instructor.
 - Deployed to github pages or hosted somewhere else
-- Contains a list of your current projects
+- Contains a list of your current projects (with links to the live sites)
 - Contains your resume
 - Contains your bio
 - Contains a link to your github profile